-The Lighthouse Provision is based at Wenlock Junior School and provides support for all schools in the East Neighbourhood.
+The Lighthouse Provision is based at Wenlock Junior School and provides support for all schools in the East Neighbourhood from Reception to Year 6.

-The provision is staffed by a manager, family worker and 6 BSA's.
-We also have a Clinical Psychologist based with us for 1 day each week who works with the pupils and their families.
-We have capacity for 6 full time pupils or equivalent.
+The provision is staffed by a Manager, Provision Lead and 9 Behaviour Support Assistants.
+There is a Clinical Psychologist based with us who works with the pupils and their families across the neighbourhood.
+We have capacity for 7 full time pupils or equivalent.

 Pupils who attend the provision have a range of needs and are referred to us by their base school.
 They attend on either full time or part time basis and generally remain with us for 2- 3 terms, although some pupils may be supported for longer periods of time.